1. LECTURES (Large-size Groups)

 To pass the course, students have to:

-a) attend practical sessions (Lab exercises).
+a) To attend practical sessions (Lab exercises).

-c) complete the final Exam.
+d) To complete the Exam.